EOSIO/welcome/docs/40_smart-contract-guides/20_deploy-issue-and-transfer-tokens.md

 ## Step 5: Create the Token

-To create a new token, call `create` action with the correct parameters specified as a json array:
+To create a new token, call the `create` action with the following parameters specified as a JSON array:

 * An `issuer` that is an eosio account.
 In this case, it's `alice`.
 This issuer will be the one with the authority to call `issue` and/or perform other actions such as closing accounts or retiring tokens.